alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 - *Services:* a collection of behaviours (functionality) that does not belown elsewhere in the domain

 - *Aggregate:* a cluster of associated objects that we treat as a unit for purposes of data changes (e.g. a Product which is assembled from a set of Parts).
 In DDD, we forbit direct access to parts of the aggregate and we only allow access through the *Aggregate Root*.
 A good case for one specific class to be the aggregate root is to check if on delete it generates a cascade.
 If so, it might be a good candidate for being the aggregate root of the cascaded object tree.
-Another critical criteria for choosing the right *Aggregate Root* is for it to enforce invariants.
+Another critical criteria for choosing the right *Aggregate Root* is for it to naturally enforce invariants.
 In other words:

-- *Aggregate:* a transactional graph of objects

-- *Aggregate Root:* the entry point to the graph that assures the integrity of the entire graph

-- *Invariant:* a condition that must be true for the system to be in a valid / consistent state
+*Aggregate:* a transactional graph of objects *Aggregate Root:* the entry point to the graph that assures the integrity of the entire graph *Invariant:* a condition that must be true for the system to be in a valid / consistent state

-- *Repositories:* persistent storage pattern.
+- *Repository:* persistent storage pattern.
 Only the aggregate roots should be available for querying directly from the repository.
 Repositories are a collection of objects of a certain type, with more ellaborate querying capabilities.
-For simple CRUD repositories, one can create a generic implementation for the pattern, but for more complex business rules, it is recommended to have a dedicated repository for each *Aggregate Root*
+For simple CRUD repositories, one can create a generic implementation for the pattern but, for more complex business rules, it is recommended to have a dedicated repository for each *Aggregate Root*

 - *Domain Event:* a class that encapsulates the occurence of an event in a domain model, a good pattern for keeping the classes in a domain open for extension and closed for modification.
-Usually they can be expressed as *"Entity_PastAction"* (e.g. "User_LoggedIn")
+A preferred naming convetinon is *"Entity_PastAction_Event"* (e.g. "UserLoggedInEvent")

 - *Anticorruption Layer:* code that keeps the bounded context insulated from other bounded contexts or external applications or services

 ### Implementation

+Steps:

- - Start with the core domain
+ - Start with the core domain.
- - Don't introduce several bounded contexts upfront
+ - Don't introduce several bounded contexts upfront.
+Start with only one.
- - Look for hidden abstractions; refactor
+ - Look for hidden abstractions; refactor.
  - Prefer value objects to entities.
 Try to put most of the business logic in value objects.
 Entities act like wrappers upon them.
+ - Extend to other bounded contexts.

+ ### Entities and Value Objects

- Entities have identifier identity, meaning that two entities with the same identifier are equal.
+ *Entities* have identifier identity, meaning that two entities with the same identifier are equal.
 IDs are mandatory for entities.

-Value objects have structural identity.
+ *Value objects* have structural identity.
 Equality means that all their fields have equal values.
 They don't have IDs.

  It makes sense to have a base class for entities and a base class for value objects.

-### Testing the domain

- When experimenting with the model, it might be feasible not to write tests at first.
-A lot of refactoring goes on in the beginning and TDD would only make refarctoring harder.
-However, once the code becomes pretty stable and we ar happy with our abstractions, we can add remaining tests and switch back to TDD.

-### Back To Implementation / Serialization

 Because the Value Objects do not have a lifetime different from that of the Entity that holds them (and they don't have an ID), they should be serialized in the same table as the Entity itself.
 A good analogy is with an integer; we would not create a separate table to store integers.